 Scribner, 2017 · 275 pages, hardcover

-The curse placed upon the House of Atreus…Colm Tóibín’s most recent novel, House of Names, is a retelling of an ancient story, of Clytemnestra’s story.
-It tells of her husband’s, King Agamemnon’s, sacrifice of their daughter Iphigenia.
+The curse placed upon the House of Atreus…Colm Tóibín’s most recent novel, House of Names, is a retelling of the ancient story of Clytemnestra.
+It tells of her husband’s, King Agamemnon’s, sacrifice of their daughter Iphigenia so that the winds of war may blow in his favor.
 It tells of their son Orestes’ escape and their daughter Electra’s imprisonment.
-It tells of Clytemnestra’s affair with the prisoner-come-king Aegisthus and the manipulation they wrought in the name of love and power.
+It tells of Clytemnestra’s affair with the prisoner-come-king Aegisthus and the manipulation they played in the name of love and power.

 Clytemnestra, Electra and Orestes – Tóibín tells the story through their eyes.
 His finesse lies in his control of language and perspective, which shift with each narrative.
 His words are of the simplest nature, but he pulls the strings of linguistics to make the words bleed from his pages.
 Continue reading